Wayne Gilbert (artist)

-For the Canadian animator, see Wayne Gilbert.

 Wayne Dale Gilbert (November 26, 1946 – August 17, 2023) was an American painter and gallerist who lived and worked in Houston, Texas.
 He was best known for creating paintings using unclaimed, cremated human remains.
 His life and work were featured in the film “Ash: The Art of Wayne Gilbert,” a documentary directed by filmmaker Wayne Slaten.

 Gilbert was born in Denver, Colorado and raised in Houston, Texas.
 His father was a carpenter, and his mother was a punch-card operator.
 After graduating from Stephen F. Austin High School, Gilbert worked as an oil field supplies salesman.
 His interest in art was sparked in the late 1970s when his wife, Beverley, persuaded him to enroll with her in a class at the Houston Museum District home of artist Chester Snowden.

 Gilbert attended the University of Houston, earning a Bachelor of Arts in painting in 1984.
 He described his early work as “'Absurd Expressionism,' focused on humanity at its ugliest, inspired by subjects such as the Jonestown Massacre.”
 Gilbert later studied at Rice University, earning a Master of Arts in Liberal Arts in 2012.

 In addition to creating art, Gilbert ran G Spot Contemporary Gallery in The Heights neighborhood in central Houston and was a partner in DigitalImaging Group, a Houston-based animation studio.

 Gilbert died of cancer in Houston, Texas, on August 17, 2023, at the age of 76.